ahmad-hamza/piio/README.md

 ## Description

 PwRberry board is a power management HAT for raspberry PI to take care of proper power-on, power-off, wake-up, Reset, or power-cycle RPI using external control sources.
+It also provide 50Watt [5V, 10A] enough for power demanding peripherals such as external HDD

 \
 &nbsp;